VistarakulaVijay/Password-Management-System/README.md

 Copy Password - Password too lengthy or complicated to type?
 Just tap the Copy Password button and we'll copy it to your clipboard.

 # Source Code
 The entire source code of the program is stored under the "raw" folder.
-Feel free to modify/reuse as you like.
-Make sure you credit me somewhere, though.